sorin-ionescu/prezto/modules/history-substring-search/README.md

 History Substring Search
 ========================

-Integrates [zsh-history-substring-search][1] into Oh My Zsh, which implements the [Fish shell][2]'s history search feature, where the user can type in any part of a previously entered command and press up and down to cycle through matching commands.
+Integrates [zsh-history-substring-search][1] into Prezto, which implements the [Fish shell][2]'s history search feature, where the user can type in any part of a previously entered command and press up and down to cycle through matching commands.